fkrzski/php-steam-api/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 - Fill in the form below correctly.
-This will help the Peck team to understand the PR and also work on it.
+This will help our team to understand the PR and also work on it.
 -->

 ### What:

 - [ ] Bug Fix
 - [ ] New Feature
+- [ ] Steam API Enhancement

 ### Description: